|

 any MIDI channel (actually it can easily flip between two MIDI

-adjustment of your synths, and it can instantly be transposed
+synths, and yes the MDT can instantly be transposed chromatically to any

 Edit Mode and Expert Mode